My Love Loves Me

 As fresh as the dance

-Of the streams set free --I love my love,
+Of the streams set free --

 And my love loves me!